CM2Walki/steamcmd/README.md

 ## `steamcmd:root`
 This is a specialized image.
 This image's default user is `root`.
 If you need to install additional packages for you game server and do not want to create excess layers, then this is the right choice.

+_Note: Running the `steamcmd.sh` as `root` will fail because the owner is the user `steam`, either swap the active user using `su steam` or use chown to change the ownership of the directory._